Back to blog

 response = requests.get(url, headers= custom_headers)

-Executing the code with these changes will show the expected HTML with the product details.
+Executing the code with these changes may show the expected HTML with the product details.

 Another note is that if you send as many headers as possible, you will not need Javascript rendering.
-If you need rendering, you will need tools like Playwright or Selenium.
+If you need rendering, you will require tools like Playwright or Selenium.
+If the User-Agent and Accept-Language strings still bring you the 503 error, you can try to use the following headers:

 When web scraping Amazon products, typically, you would work with two categories of pages — the category page and the product details page.